Best Prescription Discount Programs

 GoodRx can help you save up to 80% on your prescriptions.
 On top of that, there are over 1,000 prescriptions for under $10.
 It works like so: You download the app, set up an account.
 Next, you search for a prescription, then check for the discounted price at nearby pharmacies.

 Cost: GoodRx has a free subscription tier, and also a Gold tier.
-The Gold plan is $5.99 a month for individuals, and can offer a heftier discount on your prescriptions.
-There’s also a Family plan, which is $9.99 a month.
-The main difference between the Gold and Family plans is that you can add up to five family members to your Family tier (and that includes friends and pets).
+The Gold plan is $9.99 a month for individuals, and can offer a heftier discount on your prescriptions.
+There’s also a Family plan, which is $19.99 a month.
+You can add up to five family members to your Family tier (and that includes friends and pets).

 Easy Drug Card